Megan Mayhew Bergman

-Megan Mayhew Bergman (born December 23, 1979) is an American writer, author of the books Almost Famous Women and Birds of a Lesser Paradise.
+Megan Mayhew Bergman (born December 23, 1979) is an American writer and environmental journalist, author of the books Almost Famous Women, Birds of a Lesser Paradise, and How Strange a Season, and a forthcoming biography on the International Sweethearts of Rhythm.

 In 2015, she won the Garrett Award for Fiction.

 Life

 She graduated from Duke University with a masters and Bennington College with an MFA.

-She is the author of the short story collections Birds of a Lesser Paradise and Almost Famous Women.
+She is the author of the short story collections Birds of a Lesser Paradise, Almost Famous Women, and How Strange a Season, which was longlisted for the 2023 Joyce Carol Oates Literary Prize, The Story Prize, and the Mark Twain American Voice in Literature Award.
 In 2016, she was awarded a fellowship at the American Library in Paris.
+The New Yorker included How Strange A Season in its Best Books of 2022.